pluswave/common-sign-verify/README.md

-# General Idea to identify a user of some blockchain.
+# General library to identify a user of some blockchain.

 ## Sign process